rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 -->

 This way, a node will be able to refer to its parent node, but does not own its parent.
-In Listing 15-24, let's update `main` to use this new definition so that the `leaf` node will have a way to refer to its parent, `branch`:
+In Listing 15-24, let’s update `main` to use this new definition so that the `leaf` node will have a way to refer to its parent, `branch`:

 <!-- Why are we updating it, what are we doing here?
 Can you make that clear?